 Electric fireplaces come in many different materials such as solid wood, engineered wood, stainless steel, and more.
 However, the actual types of electric fireplaces serve many different purposes.
 An integral part of choosing the right fireplace for your home is to choose a type that fits your specific situation.
 Here are the common types of electric fireplaces that you can consider:

 - Fireplace Mantel Package For Flat Walls – This is the most common type.
 This is the one that looks like a standard wood fireplace, and also the one that most people go with if they want that traditional fireplace experience.
 These come with a mantel that is disconnected so that manufacturers can sell a variety of different mantels with a single fireplace unit.
 While these don’t have to be built-in and instead can be freestanding against a wall.
-They will often look better and more as part of the home if they are built in the wall at least partially.
+They will often look better and more as part of the home if they are built into the wall at least partially.

 - Corner Fireplace – This functions the same as the flat wall unit, however, the fireplace is designed into a shape so that it fits into a wall, and the front of the fireplace points to the center of the room at a 45-degree angle.
 Just like the flat wall unit, these can be freestanding or built-in for a more permanent look.